modelscope/agentscope/examples/conversation_with_stablediffusion_model/README.md

 bash scripts/stable_diffusion_webui/sd_setup.sh -s YOUR-SD-WEBUI-PATH
 ```

-If you choose to start it on your own, you need to launch the Stable Diffusion Web UI with the following arguments: --api --port=7862.
+If you choose to start it on your own, you need to launch the Stable Diffusion Web UI with the following arguments: `--api --port=7862`.
 For more detailed instructions on starting the WebUI, refer to the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ### Step 3: Running the Example